-On January 24, 1946, the United Nations General Assembly adopted by consensus its very first resolution Resolution 1 (I), which established a commission of the UN Security Council to ensure ‘the elimination from national armaments of atomic weapons and all other major weapons adaptable to mass destruction.’
+On January 24, 1946, the United Nations General Assembly (UNGA) adopted by consensus its very first resolution Resolution 1 (I), which established a commission of the UN Security Council to ensure ‘the elimination from national armaments of atomic weapons and all other major weapons adaptable to mass destruction.’

 UNFOLD ZERO highlights the 72nd anniversary of UNGA Res 1 (1) as a time to take action for nuclear disarmament, and to highlight the role of the United Nations.
 Please inform us of actions you take to highlight the UN resolution and promote nuclear abolition.